Boston Product Liability Attorneys

 A consumer product can injure anyone.
 If a product is defective, it can cause severe injury and death.
 You could be shocked by a faulty toaster in your kitchen or injured by a defective lawnmower blade as you mow your lawn one weekend morning.
 Unfortunately, even your laptop battery could explode and harm you.
-If you have been injured by a defective product, our product liability attorneys can help you recover the damages and compensation you deserve.
-Based in Boston, our lawyers serve clients across Massachusetts and the nation.Product Liability Claims for the Injured
+If you have been injured by a defective product, our Boston product liability attorneys can help you recover the damages and compensation you deserve.
+Our lawyers serve clients across Massachusetts and the nation.Product Liability Claims for the Injured

 Product liability law exists to protect consumers.
 However, to file a product liability claim for an injury caused by a defective product, you must have been using the product for its intended purpose.
 For example, if you were using your hairdryer to dry your clothes, instead of using a clothes dryer, you would not be using the hairdryer for its intended purpose.
 As a result, if the hairdryer overheats and sparks a fire, you would not have a valid product liability claim.
 If you knew about a defective product and still used it and were injured, you probably do not have a compelling product liability claim either.Product Liability Laws in Massachusetts